Christian Social Party (Netherlands): Ideology and issues

-CSP was both a social-democratic and a conservative Christian party.
+CSP was both a social democratic and a conservative Christian party.
 CSP was a reformist party and rejected class conflict.
 The party was anti-papist and rejected the cooperation between the Protestant Christian Historical Union and the Catholic General League.

 Its program combined conservative Protestant proposals with social democratic ones.
-Among the social-democratic proposals were nationalization of core industries, workers' councils in companies and profit sharing.
+Among the social democratic proposals were nationalization of core industries, workers' councils in companies and profit sharing.
 Among the conservative proposals was the proposal to financially privilege the Dutch Reformed Church to maintain the Protestant identity of the Netherlands.
-An interesting proposal, for the 1910s, was to enact legislation against the pollution of soils, water and air.
+A notable proposal, for the 1910s, was to enact legislation against the pollution of soils, water and air.

 Representation

 This table shows the election results of the CSP in elections to the House of Representatives, the Senate and the States-Provincial, as well as the party's political leadership: the fractievoorzitter, the chair of the parliamentary party and the lijsttrekker, the party's top candidate in the general election, these posts are normally taken by the party's leader.